-During the 1930s and 40s Georgia O’Keeffe and her husband, the art dealer Alfred Stieglitz, spend a lot of time in Taos and at Ghost Ranch.
-Photographer Ansel Adams, who also worked with Stieglitz, would visit at times.
+During the 1930s and 40s Georgia O’Keeffe spent a lot of time in Taos and at Ghost Ranch.
+Photographer Ansel Adams, who also worked with O’Keeffe’s husband Alfred Stieglitz, would visit at times.
 Later on, as a widow, O’Keeffe made the region her permanent home: both at Ghost Ranch and at her house in Abiquiú.
 The last few years of her life, she spent in nearby Santa Fe.

 When it comes to trying to capture the stunning, soothing, and invigorating beauty of nature, we couldn’t agree more with O’Keeffe’s statement about New Mexico: “Out here, half your work is done for you.”

 You can make up your own mind as you come along on this digital road trip through the northern part of New Mexico, from Taos along the Rio Grande, past Hernandez (see Ansel Adams’ celebrated photo Moonrise), to Abiquiú and Plaza Blanca.
 Then on along the Rio Chama to the Abquiú Reservoir at the feet of Cerro Pedernal (Georgia O’Keeffe’s “private mountain”) and finally to the famous Ghost Ranch.

 Throughout this post, we have added links to related art work by the two artists.